CelesNeba/E-commerce-Dashboard/README.md

 #### Tasks:
 • Python: Clean and preprocess the data (handle missing values, correct data types).

 • SQL: Create a database, import the cleaned data, and run queries like finding the most purchased products or identifying customers with the highest lifetime value.

-• Power BI: Visualize trends such as top-selling products, regional sales distribution, and sentiment analysis of reviews.
+• Tableau: Visualize trends such as top-selling products, regional sales distribution, and sentiment analysis of reviews.